-In September 2012, confidential police and social services’ documents exposing a deliberate ‘cover up’ of information by the council were leaked to investigative journalist Andrew Norfolk from The Times newspaper (Home Affairs Select Committee, 2013).
+In September 2012, confidential police and social services’ documents which threatened to expose a deliberate ‘cover up’ of information by the council were leaked to investigative journalist Andrew Norfolk from The Times newspaper (Home Affairs Select Committee, 2013).
 It was at this point, when the media became interested in Rotherham, that the situation started to gather more momentum.
-Norfolk’s articles prompted the Home Affairs Select Committee (HASC) (2012-2013) to carry out a year long inquiry into the issue of localised grooming which had been reported to have taken place in both Rochdale and Rotherham.
+Norfolk’s articles prompted the Home Affairs Select Committee (HASC) (2012-2013) to carry out a year-long inquiry into the issue of localised grooming which was reported to have taken place in both Rochdale and Rotherham.

-Although the HASC report was extremely critical of the practice conducted by both agencies, it was even more disparaging towards Rotherham.
-This was in part because the Director of Rochdale, appeared to have ‘faced the situation head on’ whereas the Rotherham Director was criticised for trying ‘to protect rather than scrutinize its members’ (Home Affairs Select Committee, 2013:27).
-Nonetheless it was recognised that child sexual exploitation was a national problem, not one just reserved to the North as depicted by Andrew Norfolk investigative journalism (Britton, forthcoming).
-The HASC identified that ‘the majority of Local Children Safeguarding Boards were not fulfilling their responsibilities’ because professionals appeared to misunderstand the grooming process by assuming that young people were willing participants rather than victims of sexual abuse (2013:6).
+Although the HASC report was extremely critical of the practice conducted by both local authorities, it was even more disparaging towards Rotherham.
+This was in part because the Chief Executive in Rochdale appeared to have ‘faced the situation head on’ (Home Affairs Select Committee, 2013:27) whereas the Rotherham Local Safeguarding Children’s Board was criticised for trying to protect rather than scrutinize its members (Home Affairs Select Committee, 2013).
+Nonetheless the committee recognised that CSE was a national problem, not one just reserved to the North as depicted by Andrew Norfolk investigative journalism.
+The HASC (2013) further identified that the majority of Local Children Safeguarding Boards were not fulfilling their responsibilities because professionals appeared to misunderstand the grooming process by assuming that young people were willing participants rather than victims of sexual abuse.
 But what is also of interest, and a point we will return to later, is that the HASC also noted that the majority of child protection practice was focused on children under 5, and not on teenagers.
-Despite highlighting this as an issue, no consideration was given as to why this may have been the case.
+Despite highlighting this as an issue, it is interesting to note that no consideration was given as to why this may have been the case.

-The HASC concluded their report by making a number of suggestions to government in relation to how they may tackle this wide scale problem which not only included improved training but also an increase in resources.
-However, both the Children’s Minister at the time, Tim Loughton, and his successor Edward Timpson, both felt that their focus needed to be channelled towards ‘a decrease in resources’ (2013:11).
-The HASC responded by concluding that if child sexual exploitation was to be tackled appropriately then the government needed to recognise that the ‘failure of these cases was both systemic and cultural’ (2013:11).
-In other words, if government were going to seriously commit to tackling this issue they needed to recognise the role they played in contributing to its problem and, in turn, provide authorities with more resources if there were to be any chance of success.
+The HASC (2013:62) concluded their report by making a number of recommendations to government, most importantly that ‘the commitment must be maintained’ to tackle this problem nationwide. these included improved training and also an increase in resources.
+However, both the Children’s Minister at the time, Tim Loughton, and his successor Edward Timpson, both felt that their focus needed to be channelled towards ensuring ‘a decrease in resources’ (2013:11).
+Their comments concerned the HASC who responded by arguing that if CSE was to be tackled appropriately then the government needed to recognise that the ‘failure of these cases was both systemic and cultural’ (2013:11).
+Therefore, if government were to seriously tackle this issue they needed to provide authorities with more resources and support.

 In November 2013, in response to the Committee’s findings, Rotherham Council commissioned Professor Alexis Jay to lead an independent inquiry into the situation.
-However, they were not prepared for what she would find.
-Instead of finding that there had been hundreds of children sexually exploited Jay contended that the figure was actually closer to 1400, a number she considered to be a ‘conservative estimate’ (Jay, 2014: 1).
+They were not prepared for what she would find.
+Instead of confirming the findings of the Heal Reports which asserted that hundreds of children had been sexually exploited, Jay contended that the figure was actually closer to 1400; a number she considered to be a ‘conservative estimate’ (Jay, 2014: 1).
 In addition, Jay condemned Rotherham for failing to act effectively against the abuse that had been undertaken.
-Although Jay did recognise that ‘good work’ had been carried out by Risky Business, she asserted that the agency had not been consulted or listened to effectively because the agency’s success incited ‘professional jealousy’ in others (Jay, 2014: 81).
+Although Jay recognised that ‘good work’ had been carried out by Risky Business, she asserted that the agency had not been consulted or listened to effectively, because its success incited ‘professional jealousy’ in others (Jay, 2014: 81).